roman-milk/roman-milk.github.io/first-kiss.md

  She again wondered if he had meant what he said, or was it a sop to keep her happy.
 Did he really visit Wendy just to see her?
 She looked good for her age, yet how could he see anything in a woman twice his age?

  "Thanks," she smiled at him, and wrapped her hands around the warm mug.
-Report_Story #1